zidan-org/laravel-menu/README.md

 ### Customization

-you can edit the menu interface in **_resources/views/vendor/nguyendachuy-menu/menu-html.blade.php_**
+You can edit the menu interface in **_resources/views/vendor/nguyendachuy-menu/menu-html.blade.php_**